msdale/note-taker/README.md

 ## Tests

-Used Jest to unit test the four primary class objects; Employee, Manager, Engineer and Intern.
-From the root directory execute the following tests:
+Used Jest to unit test the ./lib/notes.js middleware functionality.
+From the root directory execute the following test (there is only one test suite with 4 tests):

-* npm run test Employee
-* npm run test Manager
-* npm run test Engineer
-* npm run test Intern
+* npm run test

 Watch this demo to see it done.